Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

 Co-Lactation

-If parents plan to co-lactate, I can accept insurance from either parent as long as the parent whose plan is covered by TLN participates in the consultation.
-Whenever possible, both parents should request coverage through TLN.
-Each parent/parent/baby triad will be charged a single administrative fee.
+If parents plan to co-lactate, I can accept insurance from either parent as long as the parent whose plan is covered by Wildflower or TLN participates in the consultation.
+Whenever possible, both parents should request isnurance coverage.
+Each parent/parent/baby triad will be charged a single fee.

 Gestational Carriers